 Advance Notification or Prior Authorization is valid only for the date of service or date range stated on the notification or Prior Authorization.
 If that specified date of service or date range has passed and the service(s) has not been delivered, a new Advance Notification or Prior Authorization request must be submitted.
+No changes can be made to a completed/decisioned authorization request including extending dates of service or changing codes or units.

 Subject to state and federal regulations, including regulations pertaining to a care Provider's inclusion in a sanction and excluded list and non-inclusion in the Medicare Provider Enrollment Chain the Ownership System (PECOS) list, the provision of Advance Notification or receipt of a Prior Authorization approval does not guarantee or authorize payment.
 Payment of covered services is contingent upon: